 A group of prisoners is held captive in the recess of dark cave.
-Each of these prisoners has lived in the cave from the time they were born, and are chained to the wall behind them so they cannot escape.
-Shadows of unknown objects dance across the wall in front of them every day, as sounds echo from elsewhere in the cave.
+Each of these prisoners has lived in the cave from the time they were born, chained to a wall so they cannot escape.
+Every day, shadows of unknown objects dance across the wall in front of them.
+Sounds echo from elsewhere in the cave.

 The prisoners watch these shadows and hear these sounds day in and day out for the entirety of their lives.
 They become mesmerized by the actions playing out in front of them.
 Deprived of any other sensory information, the shadows and the sounds are the only reality these prisoners know.
 They constitute the entirety of their world.

-Little are these prisoners aware that the shadows they see are cast by a large fire that sits far behind them in an upper alcove of the cave.
-Its light radiates past groups of townspeople carrying items such as vases and baskets on their heads as they make their way through a portion of the cave on their way into town.
+Unbeknownst to the prisoners, the shadows they see are cast by a large fire that sits far behind them in an upper alcove of the cave.
+Its light radiates past groups of townspeople as they make their way through a portion of the cave on their way into town.
 Loud talking and laughter between the townspeople echoes and creates the sounds that fill the cave.

-The prisoners are not able to observe the source of the shadows or the sounds, and thus the shadows they observe are their reality, and the sounds they hear must emanate from the shadows that they see.
+The prisoners are not able to observe the source of the shadows or the sounds.
+Thus, the shadows they observe are their reality, and they reason that the sounds they hear emanate from the shadows they see.

 One day, one of the prisoners is set free of his chains, and he is forced to observe the fire.
-The bright light stings his eyes, but he is eventually able to make out other people holding the objects to the fire and creating the shadows.
+The bright light stings his eyes, but he is eventually able to make out the people holding creating the shadows.
 Someone tells the prisoner that what he is now seeing is reality, and all that he has known before was not real.

-Unable to handle this new wave of information, the prisoner refuses to accept this attempted revelation, and returns to the safety of his recess of the cave, to what he has always known to be reality.
+Unable to handle this new wave of information, the prisoner refuses to accept this attempted revelation.
+He returns to the safety of his recess of the cave to what he has always known to be reality.

-But then the prisoner is suddenly dragged away from his place of imprisonment, away from the fire and the townspeople.
-He fights and he thrashes, attempting to uphold the reality he has come to know his whole life.
-As the prisoner is brought out of the cave and into the harsh light of the sun, he is blinded by the bright light.
+But his liberators have other plans.
+They drag the prisoner away from his place of imprisonment.
+Away from his fire and shadows.
+He fights and he thrashes, attempting to uphold the reality he has come to know his whole life, but his struggles prove fruitless.
+The rescuers bring the prisoner out of the cave and into the blinding light of the sun.

-Over time, he begins to regain his sight, and observe reflections of things in the water of a nearby lake, and then the things being reflected themselves.
+The prisoner fight to make sense of this bright new world.
+But soon his eyes adjust and what he observes is amazing.
+He sees reflections of things in the water of a nearby lake, and then the things being reflected themselves.
 He sees the grass and the trees, the stars and the moon, and eventually, he sees the sun itself, the light from which has allowed the prisoner to observe all of the marvelous things the natural world has to offer.

-Through his revelation, the escaped prisoner found this new reality to be far superior to that which he had accepted within the cave.
+The escaped prisoner soon found this new reality to be far superior to that which he had accepted within the cave.
 He believed this so much so that he thought it his duty to return inside the cave, inform the other prisoners of his discovery, and set them free so they too could rejoice in this new reality.

 But upon reentering the cave, the prisoner again became blind, as his eyes were forced to reacclimate themselves to the darkness.
-He was eventually able to make it back to the other prisoners and free them, but in his new state of blindness, he appeared to have been harmed by the outside world.
+He was eventually able to make it back to the other prisoners and free them of their shackles.
+But in his new state of blindness, he appeared to have been harmed by the outside world.

-He tried to inform his contemporaries of the world that existed outside of the cave, but in an effort to maintain the reality they were comfortable with, and to ensure that they would not encounter the same blindness inducing harm as our enlightened friend, the other prisoners tried to kill him.
+He tried to inform his contemporaries of the world that existed outside of the cave.
+But in order to maintain the reality they were comfortable with, and to ensure that they would not encounter the same blindness inducing harm as our enlightened friend, the other prisoners tried to kill him.
 And thus ignorance begets more ignorance.